How To Remember A Bunch Of Things Using A Memory Palace

 Lee McKing memory palace

-You probably been through this before:
+Well, before I explain about that, you probably been through this before:

 Either you got to remember a long list of items for shopping, a meeting or tasks to do throughout the day